How to Edit or Repair Uploaded Shapefiles

 To Edit a shapefile:

-- Open Edit Tools
+- Open Create/Edit Shapes

-from the bottom of Map Studio.
-To edit only one polygon, choose Select Singlepart, or to edit multiple polygons choose Select multipart.
+.
+To edit only one polygon, choose Select Singlepart, or to edit multiple polygons choose Select multipart. -

 -